chenthu97/Agenda-Beast/README.md

  Agenda Beast is a project that was created for users to organize their tasks in an efficient manner.

+ To use the application use the following URL https://agendabeast.pythonanywhere.com

  Agenda Beast was made using flask, html, and css

  When a user accesses the website they will be greeted with the following page